DrgnFireYellow/EmuWeb/README.md

 The Open Source Retro Emulation Frontend for the Web

-NOTE: At this time I am unable to create templates for platforms other than megadrive, n64, nes, and snes.
+NOTE: At this time I am unable to create templates for platforms other than megadrive, gamegear, n64, nes, and snes.
 If you would like to help add more templates, feel free to create a pull request.

 ## Requirements